WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 # THE MADNS IS NOT AVAILABLE CURRENTLY!
 EVEN THOUGH THE GUIDE REFERS TO IT

+# This guide nor the app guides are not finished!
+Please proceed with caution!

 ## Introduction
 Welcome to my guide on how to sideload on Apple Devices!
 Some of the advantages with using this method: